FROM THE BLOG

 Are e-scooters legal in Malaysia?

 This is the most common question that we get.
 E-scooters are very new but they’re slowly becoming a common sight.
 They’re categorized as Personal Electric Vehicle (PEV) or Personal Mobility Device (PMD) and classified under Micromobility Vehicles.
 The unique proposition that e-scooters offer is the fact that they can be ridden on any terrain whether its on road, off-road, pedestrian lanes, bicycle lanes or even motorbike lanes.
 This make e-scooters the most versatile transportation method ever existed.
-It is not illegal to ride e-scooters if you follow the “common sense rules” until a clearer regulation gets laid out by our government.
+Road Transport Department of Malaysia (JPJ) has officially announced that e-scooters are legal to be ridden in gated & guarded housing areas, recreational areas and road shoulders.
+When riding e-scooters always follow the “common sense rules”.
+You may refer to this video by JPJ Malaysia.

 What are the "common sense rules"?